M.A. (Biblical and Theological Studies)

 What Sets Western Seminary Bible and Theology Training Apart?

 - An emphasis on Gospel-centrality for spiritual formation and theological understanding

 - Students develop their own theological position directly from the Bible, rather than adopting an institutional doctrinal position

 - Choices to fit personal interests:

-- The Exegetical Track to focus on biblical languages with an optional thesis project.
+- The Exegetical Track to focus on Greek and Hebrew languages with an optional thesis project.

 - The Theological Track to specialize in Bible, theological, or historical studies.

 - Visit either Israel or Greece and Turkey on faculty-led study tours for elective credit

 The M.A.
 (Biblical and Theological Studies) may be completed in two years’ time through conventional courses on any of our seminary campuses, or at our online campus.
 Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended:

 |Monday Track||Complete your training in one day of class on campus per week.|